ministryofjustice/itpolicycontent/content/security/framework/public-key-infrastructure-policy.md

 - user and device certificates for network access control using 802.1x EAP/TLS
 - user certificates for digital signature functions

-For any other functions requiring PKI services, for example RAS VPNs, contact the system Accreditor, or MOJ Crypto Custodian.

 This policy does not apply to:

 - any information, service, or component classified as `SECRET` or `TOP SECRET`
 - non-[802.1x][802.1x] authentications systems

+For anything else requiring PKI services, contact the system Accreditor, or MOJ Crypto Custodian.

 ### Defined Terms

 Term | Definition
 ---|---
 Certificate Authority (CA) | An entity that issues digital certificates.
-Certificate Authorities are hierarchical, with subordinate CAs being authorised to issue certificates by a trusted, top level, "Root" CA.
+Certificate Authorities are hierarchical.
+Subordinate CAs issue certificates on behalf of a trusted, higher level, "Root" CA.
-Certificate Policy (CP) | A document that states the different actors of a public key infrastructure (PKI), specifying their roles and their duties.
-Its content and structure is described in [IETF RFC3647][rfc3647].
-This is often a legal document forming part of a contract.
+Certificate Policy (CP) | A document describing the different actors of a public key infrastructure (PKI).
+It specifies their roles and their duties.
+Its content and structure follows the format in [IETF RFC3647][rfc3647].
+It is often a legal document forming part of a contract.
-Certificate Practice Statement (CPS) | A document from a Certificate Authority which describes their practice for issuing and managing public key certificates in line with the root CA Certificate Policy.
-Its content and structure is described in [IETF RFC3647][rfc3647].
+Certificate Practice Statement (CPS) | A document from a Certificate Authority.
+It describes their practice for issuing and managing public key certificates.
+It aligns with the root CA Certificate Policy.
+Its content and structure follows the format in [IETF RFC3647][rfc3647].
-Certificate Revocation List (CRL) | A signed list of certificates (or more specifically, a list of serial numbers for certificates) that have been revoked before they expire, and therefore, entities presenting those (revoked) certificates should no longer be trusted.
-CRL is described in [IETF RFC5280][rfc5280].
+Certificate Revocation List (CRL) | A signed list of certificates that have been revoked before they expire.
+Do not trust anyone or anything presenting a revoked certificate from the list.
+The CRL is a list of certificate serial numbers.
+It follows the format in [IETF RFC5280][rfc5280].
-Certificate Revocation Request (CRR) | A message sent from the registered owner of a digital certificate to a certificate authority in order to revoke a compromised digital certificate.
-Normally complies with PKCS #10 as defined in [IETF RFC 2986][rfc2986].
+Certificate Revocation Request (CRR) | A message sent to a CA from the registered owner of a digital certificate.
+It's used to revoke a compromised digital certificate.
+The message follows the PKCS #10 format defined in [IETF RFC 2986][rfc2986].
-Certificate Signing Request (CSR) | A message sent from an applicant to a certificate authority in order to apply for a digital identity certificate.
-Normally complies with PKCS #10 as defined in [IETF RFC 2986][rfc2986].
+Certificate Signing Request (CSR) | A message sent to a CA from an applicant who wants to apply for a digital identity certificate.
+The message follows the PKCS #10 format as defined in [IETF RFC 2986][rfc2986].
-Key | A piece of information that determines the functional output of a cryptographic algorithm or cipher.
+Key | A piece of information that affects the output from a cryptographic algorithm. keymat | An abbreviation for cryptographic key materials.
+These are physical devices or media that hold Public Key Cryptography materials.
-Online Certificate Status Protocol (OCSP) | An Internet protocol used for obtaining the revocation status of an X.509 digital certificate.
-It is described in [IETF RFC 6960][rfc6960].
+Online Certificate Status Protocol (OCSP) | An Internet protocol used to find the revocation status of an X.509 digital certificate.
+The protocol follows the format in [IETF RFC 6960][rfc6960].
-PKI Customer | An entity (a user or organisation) that is authorised to access the PKI Services for the purposes of signing or revoking digital certificates.
-Some PKI customers may also provide delegated PKI Services.
+PKI Customer | A user or organisation that is allowed to access the PKI Services.
+They can use the services for signing or revoking digital certificates.
+Some PKI customers might also provide delegated PKI Services.
 PKI Services | The services provided in the delivery of Public Key Infrastructure.
-PKI Services includes those provided either as a root or subordinate Certificate Authority, Registration Authority, and Validation Authority.
-The usage of digital certificates for cryptography or digital signatures within applications and other ICT systems is not considered a PKI Service, but those systems would consume PKI Services.
+PKI Service examples include: root or subordinate CA, RA, and VA.
+Using digital certificates for cryptography or digital signatures is not a PKI Service.
-Private Key (PrK) | A secret key used to decrypt or digitally sign information.
+Private Key (PrK) | A secret key used to decrypt or sign information.
-Public Key (PuK) | A non-sensitive key that is used to encrypt information or validate digital signatures.
+Public Key (PuK) | A non-sensitive key used to encrypt information or to validate digital signatures.
-Public Key Cryptography | A class of cryptographic algorithms which requires two separate keys, one of which is kept private (secret) and one of which is made public usually embedded in a certificate.
+Public Key Cryptography | A class of cryptography.
+It has two separate keys.
+One key is private: the secret key.
+The other key is public, and often embedded in a certificate.
-Public Key Infrastructure (PKI) | A set of hardware, software, people, policies, and procedures needed to create, manage, distribute, use, store, validate and revoke digital certificates.
+Public Key Infrastructure (PKI) | A set of hardware, software, people, policies, and procedures.
+Use them to create, manage, distribute, use, store, validate, and revoke digital certificates.
-Registration Authority (RA) | An entity that validates the identities of actors in a PKI, and processes certificate signing requests and certificate revocation requests on behalf of authorised actors sending these to the CA for processing.
+Registration Authority (RA) | An entity that validates the identities of actors in a PKI.
+It processes certificate signing requests and certificate revocation requests.
+It does so on behalf of authorised actors sending these to the CA for processing.
 Trust Anchor | An authoritative entity for which trust is presumed and not derived.
 Root CAs must be Trust Anchors.
 Validation Authority (VA) | A service that authenticates and validates the certificates of a PKI.
-The VA provides a public key directory and also enables access to certificate revocation information either by providing CRLs or using the OCSP protocol.
+The VA provides a public key directory.
+It also enables access to certificate revocation information.
+It does this by providing CRLs, or by using the OCSP protocol.

 <a id="general-pki-policy"></a>